Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 * OK for findings that only describe how the site is set up rather than a weakness, which are never reported: HTTP headers, a multisite install, must-use plugins, a disabled PHP, `robots.txt` and an enabled XML-RPC endpoint.
 All six are WordPress defaults or deliberate choices, so alerting on them would leave the check permanently non-OK on every installation.
 * OK with "Nothing checked." when `--match` or `--ignore` filtered every finding away. `--no-match-severity` changes that state.
 * WARN if the core version the scan sees differs from the one installed below `--path`.
 That means the scan did not look at this installation: a wrong virtual host, a stale cache, or a CDN in between.
-* WARN on a timeout, whether the scan ran past `--scan-timeout` or past its own internal budget.
+* WARN when the scan does not finish in time.
+The output then names how many requests it managed and how long they took, which distinguishes too small a budget from a target that answers slowly.
 * WARN if `wpscan` is not installed, so the missing scanner shows up as something to fix instead of being routed to the UNKNOWN pile.
 * WARN if the local vulnerability database has not been refreshed in more than a week.
 It then grades the site against what was known back then.
 * Per `--no-vuln-data-severity` (default `ok`) if the vulnerability database could not be queried at all: no API token, an unreachable database, or an exhausted request quota.
 The summary then reads "vulnerabilities not checked" rather than "no vulnerabilities found", the reason is named in the output, and `vuln_data_available=0` marks the run in the perfdata.
 Everything the scan could determine without that data still counts towards the state.